ultimate271/notes/book/Dragon/The Dragon and the King.md

 prosperity."
 So they would say this to themselves, and use the vision of a future king, a better king, to withstand their current distaste of the dragon.

+## Conclusion to this phase of prosperity
 And the people prospered for many years in this way.
 They obeyed the law of the dragon, and continued to hope for the return of their begotten king.

+# The people rebel
+## The king does not return
 But years continued to go by, and with each one the king did not return.

+## The people begin to panic about what happened to their king
 "Where has our king gone?"
 The people would say.
 "He left for the forest in such haste, perhaps he went there and was killed!
 Maybe he wasn't as safe as we may have thought, and he died there.
 Or maybe he lives there no, and wishes to